 The experimental design builds on an online donation ask administered to subjects after an unrelated real-effort task.
-The goal is to implement different versions of this donation ask, including a pure unit donation and a pure money donation scheme.
+The goal is to implement different versions of this donation ask, including pure forms of unit and money donation schemes.
 This requires a charitable good (or service) readily divisible into discrete and meaningful units.
-We implement the donation ask using rations of a nutritional paste for the treatment of malnourished children offered in UNICEF Canada's online shop.3 Treating one child for one day with this paste costs US\$1, treating it for a month US\$30.
+We implement the donation ask using rations of a nutritional paste for the treatment of malnourished children offered in UNICEF Canada's online shop.5 At the time of the experiment, treating one child for one day with this paste costed US\$1, treating it for a month US\$30.